ApocalypseCalculator/AutoAds/README.md

 - Half a brain cell and the ability to follow instructions.

 NOTE: if you are using the basic Chromium, it may not be able to play back video.

+## Coming Soon
+- Support for MacOS and Linux
+- Automatically watching all 8 videos w/ 3 min pauses in between
+- Storing credentials locally (probably a terrible idea lol)